canonical/vanilla-framework/templates/docs/base/code.md

 <span class="p-label--new">New</span>

-Add the class `.is-bordered` to the `.p-code-snippet` element to visually group the code snippet with anoter section, for instance the rendered result of the code in the snippet. ```
+Add the class `.is-bordered` to the `.p-code-snippet` element to visually group the code snippet with another section, for instance the rendered result of the code in the snippet. ```

 <div class="embedded-example"><a href="/docs/examples/patterns/code-snippet/is-bordered" class="js-example">
 View example of the code snippet with a border